 The Lutheran Church—Missouri Synod began supporting mercy work in Argentina in 1992 by establishing a special education program.
 Since then, grants have continued to aid outreach to people with disabilities, the elderly, youth and children and those in need of medical care or alcohol and substance abuse counseling.

-Mission work in Spain was started through a partnership between LCMS World Mission and the Evangelical Lutheran Church of Argentina in 1999.
-LCMS World Mission supports various mission projects in Argentina, providing funding to train future church leaders.
+Mission work in Spain was started through a partnership between the LCMS and the Evangelical Lutheran Church of Argentina in 1999.
+The LCMS supports various mission projects in Argentina, providing funding to train future church leaders.

 In 1986, the Evangelical Lutheran Church of Argentina became a sister/partner church of the LCMS.